 An exciting 360 Communities initiative involves a creative way to provide survivors of abuse additional support.
 We are working with an organization called Pawsitive Perspectives Assistance Dogs (PawPADs) that trains service dogs to respond to traumatic events, like mass shootings or disasters.
-360 Communities will have a victim support dog named Ranger, pictured to the left with Outreach Advocate Stacie Burke.
+360 Communities has hired Victim Support Dog Ranger, pictured with Outreach Advocate Stacie Burke.
 Studies have shown that the simple act of petting an animal lowers blood pressure and encourages well-being.

 360 Communities is the first domestic and sexual violence program in Minnesota to have a victim support dog to help survivors cope with stress and anxiety.
 Ranger has experience providing comfort in the aftermath of the Sandy Hook Elementary School massacre.
 In his new role, he will: